 Most art schools or art programs require a portfolio for acceptance or placement in your major.
 A portfolio is a selection of your best artwork demonstrating your strengths and the direction in which you are developing.
 In the AFA program we will help you to build the best portfolio you can.
 Even if you don’t plan to go on to a four-year college right away, going through the process of how to build a portfolio and understanding the requirements of the art world give you invaluable skills.

 We offer two AFA degrees.
-The AFA-S is a degree with a concentration in Foundation Studio Art, either 2-D studio art (drawing, painting, graphic design or photography) or 3-D studio art, (ceramics and sculpture).
-The AFA-P is a degree with a greater concentration on photography.
+The AFA-S (Associate of Fine Arts - Studio Art) is a degree with a concentration in Foundation Studio Art, either 2-D studio art (drawing, painting, graphic design or photography) or 3-D studio art, (ceramics and sculpture).
+The AFA-P (Associate of Fine Arts - Photography) is a degree with a greater concentration on photography.
 Planning guides for specifc areas of study are available for download on the Shoreline University Transfer Planning Guides page.